fantigen/Caesar-Cypher/README.md

 # Collection
 Still learning how to use github, so I'm throwing out a bunch of random code to learn LOL.
 Below are examples if curious!
+Nothing impressive :)

 ##Caesar Cypher Encoder: